SteveGilham/Gendarme/README.md

 * Will load debug information from embedded symbols or actual `.pdb` files if available even on non-Windows platforms.
   *  The main impact is that the `AvoidLongMethodsRule` works by LoC and not IL against .net core code on all platforms.

+## Direction
+After having achieved the first objective, of being able to analyze code from the new .net, the next goal of this fork has been to make the tool more F# aware, because that's where I personally use it the most.
+There are several places where F# code generation emits patterns that are detected by legacy Gendarme as erroneous, but which are not under sufficiently fine control by the developer or cannot be annotated to suppress a warning.

 ## Known Issues
 The AvoidSwitchStatements rule needs some serious decompiler code to recognise Roslyn's mangled switch as multiple conditional branches, so some tests have just been set to `[Ignore]`

 The following rule suites have unit test failures

+* Framework -- 2 failures for Stack entry analysis (inherited from the VS2013 build)
+* BadPractice -- 8 in .net core only
+* Concurrency -- 6 failures
+* Correctness -- 6 failures (36 on .net core)
+* Design -- 2 in .net core only
+* Globalization -- 2 in .net core only
+* Interoperability -- 17 Stack entry analysis related failures
+* Maintainability -- 2 failures
+* Naming -- 2 failures
+* Performance -- 8 failures + 1 more on .net core
+* Portability -- 5 failures + 1 more on .net core
+* Security.Cas -- 13 failures on .net core where it is not applicable
-1 Smells (+ 2 `[Ignore]`d switch related tests)
+* Smells -- 2 failures + 2 `[Ignore]`d switch related tests
-  AvoidCodeDuplicatedInSameClassRule failed on Test.Rules.Smells.AvoidCodeDuplicatedInSameClassTest/NonDuplicatedCodeIntoForeachLoop: result should be Success but got Failure.
-      Expected: Success
-      But was:  Failure

-5 Performance

-1 Maintainability
-  GenericMethod
-   Source: AvoidUnnecessarySpecializationTest.cs line 437 (Stack entry analysis)

-17 Interoperability
-   Source: DelegatesPassedToNativeCodeMustIncludeExceptionHandlingTest.cs (stack related)

-2 Correctness

-6 Concurrency

-2 Framework
-Test FullName:	Test.Framework.StackEntryAnalysisTest.TestMultipleCatch
-Test Source:	c:\Users\steve\Documents\GitHub\Gendarme\gendarme\framework\Test\Gendarme.Framework.Helpers\StackEntryAnalysisTest.cs : line 421

-Test FullName:	Test.Framework.StackEntryAnalysisTest.TestTryCatchFinally
-Test Source:	c:\Users\steve\Documents\GitHub\Gendarme\gendarme\framework\Test\Gendarme.Framework.Helpers\StackEntryAnalysisTest.cs : line 381

-## Direction
-After having achieved the first objective, of being able to analyze code from the new .net, the next goal of this fork has been to make the tool more F# aware, because that's where I personally use it the most.
-There are several places where F# code generation emits patterns that are detected by legacy Gendarme as erroneous, but which are not under sufficiently fine control by the developer or cannot be annotated to suppress a warning.

-### Progress to date

-#### F# support
+## Changes made for F# support
 For the moment this seems to suffice to tame unreasonable, or unfixable generated, issues --

 * Fix `AvoidMultidimensionalIndexerRule` for F# generated parameterless methods called `get_Item`